 To provide guidance to filers, the FASB offers a number of resources on their website:

-Workiva is hosting its annual taxonomy updates webinar on June 1, 2022.
-Register here to watch.
+Workiva hosted its annual taxonomy updates webinar on June 1, 2022.
+Click here to watch it on demand.
 For other learning opportunities, watch the Workiva calendar of events for upcoming webinars and workshops on filing best practices, XBRL tagging, and more.